JetBrains/Exposed/documentation-website/Writerside/topics/Table-Definition.md

 //      )
 ```

+Depending on what DBMS you use, the types of columns could be different in actual SQL queries.

+### IdTable Types

-Exposed also provides the base `IdTable` class which is inherited by `IntIdTable`, `LongIdTable` (and their unsigned variants), `UUIDTable`, and `CompositeIdTable` classes from the
+Exposed also provides the base `IdTable` class, which is inherited by `IntIdTable`, `LongIdTable` (and their unsigned variants), `UUIDTable`, and `CompositeIdTable` classes from the
 **org.jetbrains.exposed.dao.id** package of the **exposed-core** module.

-These tables could be declared without the `id` column, and
-IDs of the appropriate type will be generated automatically when creating new table rows.
-To configure a custom name
+These tables could be declared without the `id` column, and IDs of the appropriate type would be generated automatically when creating new table rows.
-for the `id` column, pass it to the `columnName` parameter of the appropriate table constructor.
+To configure a custom name for the `id` column, pass it to the `columnName` parameter of the appropriate table constructor.

-The `Cities` table could instead be defined as an `IntIdTable`, which would make the `id` column both auto-incrementing and the table's primary key:
+For example, the `Cities` table could instead be defined as an `IntIdTable`, which would make the `id` column both auto-incrementing and the table's primary key:
 ```kotlin
 object Cities : IntIdTable() {
     val name = varchar("name", 50)